UTT-Connole/class-api-IT4200-2024-fall/README.md

 ## Factorial Endpoint
 Go to http://127.0.0.1:5000/factorial?n=5
 But replace the value of n with whatever number you want to see the factorial of.
+You can also add more factorials by doing ?n=5&n=4&n=3 and so on.

 ## Power Endpoint
 Go to http://127.0.0.1:5000/power?base=2&exp=4